ahbk/my-nixos/readme.md

-Whether to enable DNS-record on glesys\.
+Whether to enable updating DNS-record on glesys\.